backstage/backstage/docs/auth/oidc/provider.md

       # audience is required, must match one of the aud values listed in the id token.
       audience: 'https://backstage.example.com'
       # oidcIdTokenHeader is optional and may be set to any value except `authorization`.
-      # The value of the header is the id token without a "Bearer " prefix.
+      # The value of the header is the id token without any prefix or suffix.
       oidcIdTokenHeader: 'x-oidc-id-token'
       signIn:
         resolvers: